 Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Telephone and Data Systems, Inc. (TDS; TDSPrU; TDSPrV) Investors of Class Action and to Actively Participate

-NEW YORK, May 08, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Telephone and Data Systems, Inc. ("TDS" or the "Company") TDS TDSPrU, TDSPrV))) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired TDS securities between May 6, 2022 and November 3, 2022, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/tds.
+/EIN News/ -- NEW YORK, May 15, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Telephone and Data Systems, Inc. (“TDS” or the “Company”) (NYSE: TDS, TDSPrU, TDSPrV) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired TDS securities between May 6, 2022 and November 3, 2022, both dates inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/tds.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.